 If you’re like us, you’re busy.
 Too busy to spend as much time as you’d like reading industry journals, visiting industry websites or keeping up with the news.
-That’s why this month, we’ve sifted through our inboxes, visit websites, read blogs and more to share what we think are some pretty interesting articles.
+That’s why this month, we’ve sifted through our inboxes, visited websites, read blogs and more to share what we think are some pretty interesting articles.

 MMSonline.com Blog: A shop running two 10-hour shifts has just about all of the day covered.
 That was the case with Aztalan Engineering.
 Using a horizontal machining center – with parts loaded on one pallet while they are being machined on the other pallet – offered a way to keep production going throughout all of the staffed hours.
 However, for a manifold part needed in relatively high volume, the shop went even farther than this.
 Read more>>